chiostro/sign-pdf-termux/README.md

 6. **Run the project** :

-To test script signpdf.sh as a DEMO, parameters [file.pdf filesignature.png pagestotal pagetosign resizesignature wheretoputsignatureinpixel] are not requested
+To test script signpdf.sh as a DEMO, parameters file.pdf signature.png background_png page_to_sign resize_signature_png where_to_sign_in_pixel] are not requested

      sh signpdf.sh
      cp signed_non-belligerence.pdf /storage/emulated/0/Download

- The file pds and png conteined   in the folder will be used.
+ The file pdf and png contained in the folder will be used.
 Now you can check the signed pdf under download folder.
  Example of run:  sh signpdf.sh document.pdf signed.png w 2 30 +130+1610 # w means white for background of the signed paper.
- If your signature is not clear and transparent (backgraound of new.png must be all black, if you check) at the end of running, try to pass g (for grey background of the paper where you signed).
+ If your signature is not clear and transparent (background of new.png must be all black, if you check) at the end of running, try to pass g (for grey background of the paper where you signed).

 ## Usage
 Bash script  can run without parameters.
 For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
 Copy document to sign under same folder of shell signpdf.sh.